GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

 - Send the `httpd.crt` and `httpd.key` certs from one of the Gluu servers over to the NGINX server.

-  From the first Gluu Server installed:
+  From the first Gluu Server installed, do the following:

 ```bash